Wellness Recovery Action Plan®

 WRAP has the following goals;

-- To help people learn and begin to implement key concepts for recovery into their day to day lives.
+• To help people learn and implement key concepts for recovery into their day to day lives.

-- To support people to identify the activities they use to help themselves feel better when they are experiencing mental health difficulties and organise these into a list of wellness tools (or strategies) that work for them.
+• To encourage people to identify the activities they use to help themselves feel better and organise these into a list of wellness tools (or strategies) that work for them.

-- To help people to think more about the personal stressors, and triggers that effect them and to begin to develop plans for when they experience and early warning sign, when things are getting worse or they are in crisis.
+• To help people to consider their own personal stressors and triggers and to begin to develop plans for when they experience them.